lorensen/VTKExamples/src/VTKBook/02Chapter2.md

 An understandable system can be used by someone other than the original implementor.
 The use of the system should seem logical and sensible.
 The names of the components of the system should be derived from the problem domain.

-Extendable systems accept new tasks while still doing the tasks they were originally intended to perform.
+Extendible systems accept new tasks while still doing the tasks they were originally intended to perform.
 A system should accept new forms of data and new algorithms without disrupting existing software.
 Adding a new primitive to the system should not cause large portions of the system to be modified.
 Experience shows that the more existing code that is modified in a system, the more likely errors will be introduced.

 Modular software systems minimize the number of relationships that exist between components of a system.
 System components that are tightly coupled should be grouped together logically and obey common naming conventions and protocols.